Hamzaboulhdir/Retail-Insights-with-SQL/README.md

 Sales peaked in January, followed by a decline with some fluctuations throughout the year.
 The trend suggests a strong start to the year with gradual normalization of sales over the following months.

+### Conclusion

+This project demonstrates the capability of SQL in analyzing real-world data to uncover valuable business insights.
+The insights derived can aid in strategic decision-making and uncover opportunities for growth and optimization.